 Major John Buttrick was of the fourth generation of Buttricks in Concord.
 His great-grandfather, William Buttrick, was born in England about 1617.
-He was a co-worker with Rev. Peter Bulkeley, Thomas Flint, and others of the company of settlers who established the first Massachusetts village inland from the tide-water, and began the settlement at Musketaquid (now Concord) in 1635.
-In the records of 1635, twelve lots totaling 215 acres are credited to William Butterick.
+William was among the dozen families who established the English settlement at the former Pennacook Indian villiage of Musketaquid (now Concord) in 1635.
+In the records of 1635, twelve lots totaling 215 acres are credited to William Buttrick.

 Jonathan Buttrick, Maj.
 John Buttrick’s father, built the house on family property on the north side of the Groton Road between 1710 and 1717.
 It was a two story house, rectangular in shape with an ell on the northwest side.
 Like most Colonial era homes, it has seen many alterations over the years.

 In 1760 (June 24) John Buttrick married Abigail Jones, and over a 20 year period had ten children: John, Levi, Jonas, Abigail, Esther, Anna, Stephen, Phebe, Horatio Gates, and Silas.
 Always listed as a “Gentleman” in town records, John held a number of civilian jobs in town.